takaito1/optint_wod_o2/README.md

 ### 5. Perform optimal interpolation
 - This part is done by the MATLAB script
 - use the objmap_o2 function and loop over the years
-- Execute the following MATLAB command:
+- Execute the following MATLAB command (this sequential approach is very slow, and this can be done in parallel mode if you have access to cluster facility. ):
 > for t=1:52; objmap_o2(t); end;
 - use the function gen_netcdf to generate a single netCDF file
 - Execute the following MATLAB command: